appcelerator-forks/developer82.log4ti/README.md

 * Add option to configuration logger with json object
 * Add option to load configuration from configuration file (should be done after json configuration is implemented)

+## Further Reading

+You can have more information about this project (and other stuff I do) on my blog at http://developer82.webe.co.il

 ## License

 The MIT License (MIT)